Zebrafish: Developmental genetics

 T-boxes and homeoboxes are vital in Danio similarly to other vertebrates.
-The Bruce et al team are known for this area, and in Bruce et al 2003 & Bruce et al 2005 uncover the role of two of these elements in oocytes of this species.
+The Bruce et al. team are known for this area, and in Bruce et al. 2003 & Bruce et al. 2005 uncover the role of two of these elements in oocytes of this species.
 By interfering via a dominant nonfunctional allele and a morpholino they find the T-box transcription activator Eomesodermin and its target mtx2 – a transcription factor – are vital to epiboly.
-(In Bruce et al 2003 they failed to support the possibility that Eomesodermin behaves like Vegt.
+(In Bruce et al. 2003 they failed to support the possibility that Eomesodermin behaves like Vegt.
 Neither they nor anyone else has been able to locate any mutation which – in the mother – will prevent initiation of the mesoderm or endoderm development processes in this species.)

 Pigmentation genes

 In 1999, the nacre mutation was identified in the zebrafish ortholog of the mammalian MITF transcription factor.
 Mutations in human MITF result in eye defects and loss of pigment, a type of Waardenburg Syndrome.
 In December 2005, a study of the golden strain identified the gene responsible for its unusual pigmentation as SLC24A5, a solute carrier that appeared to be required for melanin production, and confirmed its function with a Morpholino knockdown.
 The orthologous gene was then characterized in humans and a one base pair difference was found to strongly segregate fair-skinned Europeans and dark-skinned Africans.
-Zebrafish with the nacre mutation have since been bred with fish with a roy orbison (roy) mutation to make fish that have no melanophores or iridophores, and are transparent into adulthood.
+Zebrafish with the nacre mutation have since been bred with fish with a roy orbison (roy) mutation to make Casper strain fish that have no melanophores or iridophores, and are transparent into adulthood.
 These fish are characterized by uniformly pigmented eyes and translucent skin.

 Transgenesis

 Transgenesis is a popular approach to study the function of genes in zebrafish.
 Construction of transgenic zebrafish is rather easy by a method using the Tol2 transposon system.
 Tol2 element which encodes a gene for a fully functional transposase capable of catalyzing transposition in the zebrafish germ lineage.
 Tol2 is the only natural DNA transposable element in vertebrates from which an autonomous member has been identified.
 Examples include the artificial interaction produced between LEF1 and Catenin beta-1/β-catenin/CTNNB1.
-Dorsky et al 2002 investigated the developmental role of Wnt by transgenically expressing a Lef1/β-catenin reporter.
+Dorsky et al. 2002 investigated the developmental role of Wnt by transgenically expressing a Lef1/β-catenin reporter.
+The Tol2 transposon system was used to develop transgenic zebrafish as sensitive biosensors for heavy metal detection.
+This involved creating a transgenic zebrafish line expressing a fluorescent protein under the control of a heavy metal-responsive promoter, enabling the detection of low concentrations of cadmium (Cd2+) and zinc (Zn2+).

 There are well-established protocols for editing zebrafish genes using CRISPR-Cas9 and this tool has been used to generate genetically modified models.